cdallasanta/climb-on-rails-old/README.md

 FACEBOOK_SECRET = (your app secret here)
 ```

-You can now run `rails server` in your terminal, and the app will be available at localhost:3000.
+You can then run `rails server` in your terminal, and the app will be available at localhost:3000.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/cdallasanta/ropes-sinatra.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

 ## License
-The gem is available as open source under the terms of the MIT License.
+The gem is available as open source under the terms of the GNU General Public License.

 ## Code of Conduct
 Everyone interacting in the Rope Log's project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.